Have you ever stopped to think about why you prefer one website over another?

 When it comes to website color schemes, you want to spark the right connotations and associations in people’s minds.

-And similarly, a boat and seafaring business with a website color scheme centering around the color orange could also feel out of place.
+And similarly, a boat and seafaring business with a website color scheme centering around the bright color orange could also feel out of place.

 So, settle on a color palette that reflects your industry or your values.